$w_{1+\infty}$ and Carrollian Holography: Discussion

 More important is to try to find a resolution to the problem of the double soft limits of opposite helicities \cite{Klose:2015xoa} within the CarrCFT framework.
 Extending the current work, one needs to start by assuming the existence of an opposite-spin counterpart of $S^+_2$.
 But as discussed in section \ref{s3}, this field $S^-_2$ can not be simultaneously treated as mutually local with $S^+_0,S^+_1,S^+_2,T$.
 The findings of the work \cite{Banerjee:2022wht} in the context of Celestial CFT are expected to play a very crucial role in this endeavour.
 We hope to report on this in a very near future.

 \acknowledgments I would like to thank Shamik Banerjee for illuminating discussions on Celestial holography at the beginning stage of this work, for a clarification on the work \cite{Banerjee:2023zip} and also for his valuable comments on the manuscript.
 It is a pleasure to acknowledge the warm hospitality of the National Institute of Science Education and Research (NISER), Jatni where this work was started.
 I am also grateful to Raju Mandal for many helpful discussions on Celestial CFT during my stay at NISER.
+I am greatly indebted to Alok Laddha and Romain Ruzziconi for emphasizing to me the correspondence between the large Carrollian time limit on the boundary and the energetically soft limit in the bulk.
 Finally, I thank Arjun Bagchi for his continued support.
 This work is financially supported by the PMRF fellowship, MHRD, India.